-- Do not connect the appliance to a stand-alone inverter, e.g. solar power systems and petrol generators. - ► Connect the mains cable plug to the power supply.
-Ensure that the plug is tightly in the socket. - ▶ The standby symbol appears in the display. - If no action occurs within 60 seconds: The standby symbol fades or disappears. - The appliance is connected.
+Do not connect the appliance to a stand-alone inverter, e.g. solar power systems and petrol generators.

+- Connect the mains cable plug to the power supply.
+Ensure that the plug is tightly in the socket. - If no action occurs within 60 seconds: The standby symbol fades or disappears. - The appliance is connected.
 For information regarding first use, see the following section or the operating instructions.

-4.16 Switching on appliance (first use)
+4.14 Switching on appliance (first use)